what is neurodivergencewhat is neurodivergence

 What is the Neurodiversity Movement?

 The neurodiversity movement is a little different to the paradigm.
 The movement started out as a reaction against the idea of neurotypicals trying to ‘fix’ people with autism.
 They were concerned that people with autism weren’t able to communicate effectively, so they wanted to help them learn to speak.
-However, when they realised that communication wasn’t the only thing that mattered, they realised that autistic people could still be very creative, insightful, funny, sensitive and loving.

 So instead of trying to fix people, they decided to focus on helping people understand themselves better.
 They began to notice that autistic people had some fascinating things to say about life.
 And they noticed that autistic people had great ideas about how to solve problems.